I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dispmprt/ns-dispmprt-_dxgk_spb_interface.md

 A pointer to an <a href="..\wudfwdm\ns-wudfwdm-_io_status_block.md">IO_STATUS_BLOCK</a> structure that receives the final completion status and information about the requested write operation.
 The <b>Information</b> member of the  <b>IO_STATUS_BLOCK</b> structure receives the number of bytes actually written to the SPB resource.

+`SpbResourceIoControl`

+Performs an I/O control operation on an open Simple Peripheral Bus (SPB) resource.
+All input parameters are supplied by the display miniport driver.

+If the caller opened the file for asynchronous I/O (with neither <b>FILE_SYNCHRONOUS_XXX</b> create/open option set), the specified event, if any, will be set to the <b>Signaled</b> state when the device control operation completes.
+Otherwise, the file object specified by the <i>DeviceHandle</i> parameter will be set to the <b>Signaled</b> state.

+#### DeviceHandle

+A handle that represents a display adapter.
+The display miniport driver previously obtained this handle in the <b>DeviceHandle</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff560942">DXGKRNL_INTERFACE</a> structure that was passed to the <a href="..\dispmprt\nc-dispmprt-dxgkddi_start_device.md">DxgkDdiStartDevice</a> function.

+#### SpbResource

+A pointer to an SPB resource that the display miniport driver opened using the <a href="https://msdn.microsoft.com/library/windows/hardware/hh451581">OpenSpbResource</a> function.

+#### IoControlCode

+A device I/O control code (IOCTL_XXX) that indicates which device I/O control operation is to be carried out on, usually by the underlying device driver.
+The value of this parameter determines the format and required length of the <i>InputBuffer</i> and <i>OutputBuffer</i> parameters, as well as which of the following parameter pairs are required.

+#### InBufferSize

+The size, in bytes, of the buffer pointed to by the <i>InputBuffer</i> parameter.
+This value is ignored if <i>InputBuffer</i> is <b>NULL</b>.

+#### InputBuffer

+A pointer to a caller-allocated input buffer that contains device-specific information to be given to the target device.
+If the <i>IoControlCode</i> parameter specifies an operation that does not require input data, this pointer can be <b>NULL</b>.

+#### OutBufferSize

+The size, in bytes, of the buffer pointed to by the <i>OutputBuffer</i> parameter.
+This value is ignored if <i>OutputBuffer</i> is <b>NULL</b>.

+#### OutputBuffer

+A pointer to a caller-allocated output buffer in which information is returned from the target device.
+If the <i>IoControlCode</i> parameter  specifies an operation that does not produce output data, this pointer can be <b>NULL</b>

+#### EventHandle

+An optional handle for a caller-created event.
+If this parameter is supplied, the caller will be put into a wait state until the requested operation is completed and the given event is set to the <b>Signaled</b> state.

+This parameter can be <b>NULL</b>.

+#### IoStatusBlock

+A pointer to a variable that receives the final completion status and information about the requested I/O control operation.
+For successful calls that return data, the number of bytes written to the buffer pointed to by the <i>OutputBuffer</i> parameter is returned in the <b>Information</b> member of the <a href="..\wudfwdm\ns-wudfwdm-_io_status_block.md">IO_STATUS_BLOCK</a> structure.

 ## Requirements
 | &nbsp; | &nbsp; |